decentraland/adr/content/ADR-253-exposing-gltf-internals.md

 - **Material**: If the `gltf` field is set in `Material`, default values fall back to the GLTF material properties.
 For example, properties such as `albedoColor` or `diffuseColor` default to *WHITE* but defer to the GLTF-defined settings if no custom values are provided.

 ## Using GLTF as a Mesh/Material Resource
 This specification further allows the use of resources from a GLTF by setting the `gltf` field within `Material`, `MeshRenderer`, or `MeshCollider`.
-It is recommended to first load the `GltfContainer` to retrieve available meshes, materials, and textures, ensuring that these resources are loaded into memory before use.
+It is recommended to first load the `GltfContainer` and retrieve available meshes, materials, and textures, ensuring that these resources are loaded into memory before being used.

 # Specification
 ## Implementation details